Being located on a swampy land, there is an old tradition in the field of the hydrotechnical works.

 1886 – 2.12- first emergency service in Romania* and Hungary

-1899 – 24.07- the first electrical tram in Romania* runs from Fabric district to North Railway Station
+1899 – 24.07- the first electrical tram in Timisoara runs from Fabric district to North Railway Station

-1910 – The hydroelectric power plant – the first hydroelectric power plant in Romania*
+1910 – The hydroelectric power plant – the first hydroelectric power plant on a river in Romania*

 Between 1907 – 1910, the hydroelectric power plant was built on the Bega River at the entrance of the Fabric District, the so-called “turbines”.
 The “turbines” are important also from tehnical point of view, as also for their secession arhitecture.